V12lol/youku-viewer/README.md

 ~$ docker-compose up --scale ytview=5
 ```

-  If you happen to have *npm* in your system, you can also choose to run the app via -
+  If you happen to have *npm* in your system, you can also choose to run the app via - it doesnt always work

 ```console
 ~$ npm run build